 Yoga Anatomy Workshop

 The yoga anatomy workshop takes your anatomy knowledge to the next level.
 You will be guided through key anatomical principles and concepts that help you see beyond the parts and pieces of anatomy.
-Come explore the integration of anatomy and movement.
+Come and explore the integration of anatomy and movement.

 Outline of Workshop